Alumni Volunteers are the true power behind our program! Below are the different kind of volunteer opportunities great for alumni.

 - State Volunteers – During the state conference we need day of volunteers for all our sections, but we also have group volunteer opportunities behind the scenes.

 - YG Chats – We are always looking for alumni who have excelled in their field and are willing to host a 30-45 minute alumni chat where students can log in and learn more about your career, your path to success and how the YMCA helped you as a teen!

 To sign up for any of these opportunities or to explore other ways you wish to give back email Missy Garcia.

-To maintain the fairness and integrity of the program, we ask that our newest alumni sit out at least one program year before registering to volunteer at the State Conferences.
-This means that college freshmen are not eligible to volunteer at the High School State Conference or the Middle School State Conference.
-They are welcome to sit in on and observe Conferences!
-We value your experience and appreciate your willingness to help.
-However, we want to ensure that recent high school graduates are seen as experienced YG alumni and not as peers of current participants.
+To maintain the fairness and integrity of the program, we ask that recent high school alumni sit out at least one program cycle year before registering to volunteer at the State Conferences.
+This means that college freshman are not eligible to volunteer at either the High School or Middle School State Conferences.
+We value your experience and willingness to help.
+However, we want to ensure that current program participants see recent high school graduates as experienced YG alumni and not as peers.

-Another volunteer opportunity for college sophomores may be at the Middle School State Conference, where you may serve as evaluators in any section or help section leaders in some other capacity.
-The JYG State Conference represents a great opportunity to serve as mentors to our middle school students.
+- At the Middle School State Conference, college sophomores may serve as evaluators in sections or help section leaders in some other capacity.
+Volunteering in this way presents a great opportunity to serve as mentors to our middle school students.

-If you are a college junior or senior, you may volunteer at either the High School or Middle School State Conference.
-You can sign up for evaluator shifts in specific sections or fill the roles of your choice.
+- If you are a college junior or senior, you may sign up to volunteer at either the High School or Middle School State Conference.
+You can sign up to serve as an evaluator in a specific section or fill another volunteer role of your choice.